Substra/substra-documentation/docs/source/documentation/substra_tools.rst

 To allow the reproducibility of a task, the task dependencies are defined in the Dockerfile.
 The code can be written in almost any language, as long as you have the right Docker base image: `R <https://hub.docker.com/_/r-base>`_, `Python <https://hub.docker.com/_/python>`_, `C <https://hub.docker.com/_/gcc>`_ and a lot more.

-`Substra-tools <https://github.com/Substra/substra-tools>`_ is a wrapper for Python code to define valid openers and algos.
+`Substra-tools <https://github.com/Substra/substra-tools>`_ is a wrapper for Python code to define valid openers and functions.

 This repository defines `the Docker images <https://github.com/Substra/substra-tools/pkgs/container/substra-tools>`_ to run the Python code, with different versions of Python and CUDA drivers, to make the code runnable on GPUs.

 The substra-tools library, `available on PyPi <https://pypi.org/project/substratools/#description>`_, provides wrappers to write Python code (handles the command line interface creation, the data loading using the opener...).

- Thanks to this library, the user can focus on the task algorithm content.
+ Thanks to this library, the user can focus on the task function content.